QIWI-API/payments-docs/_merchant-form_en.html.md

 ### Payment process {#merchant-form-applepay-steps}

-The process of making an Apple Pay payment in the API consists of five steps:
+The process of making an Apple Pay payment in the API:

 1. Creating an Apple Pay Payment Session.
 2. Validating RSP in Apple Pay.